This post in sponsored by Walmart. All opinions are my own. Seriously, their baby registry experience is amazing.

 Prepping to help baby get the best sleep possible is vital for mom and dad to get the best sleep possible.

-First off, you will obviously need a crib (we’ve got a great list of budget friendly finds here).
-Next, you will need a safe mattress.
+First off, you will obviously need a crib (Walmart has dozens of crib options under $150!).
+We will go into more detail on smart crib options below.
+Next, you will need a safe mattress for baby.
 In order to reduce the risk of SIDS, your baby’s mattress will need to be firm.
-We recommend the Sealy Baby Firm mattress.
+We recommend the Sealy Baby Ultra Rest mattress.
 It has a firm side for baby and a softer side for toddler ages.

 To help baby sleep for longer stretches, a good swaddle and sound machine are key.
 We are avid users of the Halo Sleep Sacks.
 The velcro panels are what sets this apart from your typical swaddles.
 They ensure that baby not only gets a super snug swaddle, but it will stay in place as baby wiggles.
 You can see the various color options they have here.
 A sound machine will mimic the noise baby heard in the womb and will also help drown out any noises throughout the house that may wake baby.
 We love this Homedics sound machine.
 It has the option to power through outlet or by battery.

 Some of the largest expenses when preparing for a baby come from baby gear.
 When it comes to selecting what your will splurge and what you will save on, I suggest always going for the best car seat you can afford to keep baby safe.
-We love the Britax Allegiance.
+We love the Britax Allegiance 3 Stage Convertible Car Seat.

 As for a high chair, there are alot of great options out there, but you want to select the one that works best for your home set up.
-We personally use the OXO high chair and love it.
+A great option for just about any home would be the Joovy Foodoo Baby Height Adjustable High Chair.
 It is one of the easiest to clean and other parents highly recommend it too.

 For the first few months of life, it is suggested that baby sleep in mom and dads room.
 Obviously it would be a pain to move their entire crib to your room, so a bassinet is a great option.
 We love the Halo Bassinet Swivel Sleeper.

 If you plan to breastfeed, there are so essential items you will need.
 First off, a great breast pump is key.
+We recommend the Medela Pump In Style Double Electric Pump.
 If you have not already, reach out to your insurance company about getting a free breast pump.
+In my experience, my insurance company has instructed me to purchase the pump and send in a receipt for a refund.

 You will also need milk storage bags, nipple cream (you WILL have pain in those first few days), a breastfeeding pillow (we love My Breast Friend), nursing bras, and a breastfeeding cover if you choose to use one while feeding in public.